britram/taps-transports/draft-ietf-taps-transports.md

 The data protocol, when used with an appropriate cipher, provides:

-- authentication of one end or both ends of a connection.
+- authentication of one end or both ends of a connection,
-- confidentiality.
+- confidentiality,
 - cryptographic integrity protection.

+Both TLS and DTLS are unicast-only.

 ## Hypertext Transport Protocol (HTTP) over TCP as a pseudotransport